Reinforcement Teaching: Experiments

-Now to train the teacher, we use the vanilla DQN algorithm.
-See Appendix \ref{sec:rl_details} for full details of the teacher-student training protocol.
-The trained teacher's policy is evaluated on a newly initialized student to determine: (1) the trajectory of the trained teacher which subsequently yields a curriculum of start states for the student and (2) its effectiveness to improve the student's learning efficiency or asymptotic performance on the target task.
-We now analyze the effectiveness of the Parameter Embedded state representations and the LP reward function on the teacher's policy.
-We compare against the baseline parameter representation and time-to-threshold reward.
-We also compare against a random teacher policy and a student learning the target task from scratch (no teacher).
-See Appendix \ref{sec:additional_rl} for details.
-All results are averaged over five seeds.
+We follow the pseudocode in Algorithm \ref{alg:RT_algorithm} to train the teacher.
+See Appendix \ref{sec:hyperparams} for full details on teacher hyperparameters.

+\paragraph{Teacher Evaluation} To evaluate the teacher's policy, we follow a similar protocol as done in training.
+The teacher's policy is first frozen, and the teacher is assigned a single newly initialized student.
+The teacher then interacts with this student by taking actions (e.g., providing sub-tasks) that are provided to the student.
+During the teacher evaluation, the goal is to determine whether the teacher provides a curriculum of sub-tasks to the student such that the student can learn its target task efficiently.
+To show this, we report the student's learning curves (while using the teacher's curriculum) in Figure \ref{fig:student_and_teacher_performance}.
+To analyze the effectiveness of the PE state and the LP reward function on the teacher's policy, we compare against the following RL teaching baselines: L2T \citep{fan18_learn_teach} and \citet{narvekar17_auton_task_sequen_custom_curric}. \citet{narvekar17_auton_task_sequen_custom_curric} uses the parameter state representation with the time-to-threshold reward. \citet{fan18_learn_teach} uses a heuristic-based state representation and a variant of the time-to-threshold reward.
+We also compare against TSCL Online \citep{matiisen17_teach_studen_curric_learn}, a representative of the multi-armed bandit approaches from the curriculum learning literature, a random teacher policy, and a student learning the target task from scratch (no teacher).
+Moreover, as a typical consequence of using RL to train a teacher is the additional training computation, we also compare the teacher's own learning efficiency across the RL-teaching methods (see Figure \ref{fig:student_and_teacher_performance}-left).
+These results indicate that with our method, the teacher can learn effective curricula more quickly than existing RL teaching baselines.
+All results are averaged over 30 seeds with shaded regions indicating 95 \% confidence intervals (CI).